planet-lia/lia-docs/content/getting-started.md

 If you have access to the internet, the ```bot``` command should be executed successfully and you should see (in the same directory where Lia CLI is located) a new directory named John.
 Congratulations, you have successfully created your first bot!
-(You can always delete your bot by simply deleting its directory, in this case directory *John*)
+(You can always delete your bot by simply deleting its directory, in this case directory *John*.)

 ### Simulate a game

 Now it is time to send your bot John to battle.
 To make things fun let's battle it against itself!
-Again open up your terminal or GitBash and run (if you encounter problems check our <a href="/common-problems/" target="_blank">Common problems</a> page):
+Again open up your terminal or GitBash and run the following command (if you encounter problems check our <a href="/common-problems/" target="_blank">Common problems</a> page):

 ```bash
 ./lia play John John